Tuwaiq-Data-Science-Bootcamp-V4/Capstone-Proposal/README.md

 The project combines machine learning techniques and data from the King Salman Scholarship Program to build a predictive model that analyzes user information and predicts universities that are likely to accept them.
 The model takes into account the desired field of study, academic achievements, and test scores to make accurate recommendations.

 ### Dataset Description:
--  Top 200 universities worldwide
+-  Top 100 universities worldwide
-- 186 Majors
+- 200 Majors

 ### Dataset Link:
-- Web Scraping  , selenium !
+- Web Scraping  , selenium
   [Click me!](https://moe.gov.sa/scholarship-program/path-emdad/index.html)

 ### The expected (Machine learning / Deep Learning) Algorithms:
-Multiclass classification

 ## Final Deliverables:
 - README.md file.